nathtiekk/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note:** The sorting order is case-sensitive and follows ASCII values.
 This means lowercase letters are ordered after uppercase ones.
-For example, `alice` will appear after `Bernice`.
+For example, `Bernice` will appear after `alice`.
 </box>

 Examples: